Investment and Insurance Products:

 What is a variable annuity?

 A variable annuity is a contract with an insurance company.
 It's a long-term investment designed for retirement purposes.
 You invest money in professionally managed investment portfolios, where it accumulates tax-deferred.
 Investment returns and the principal value of an investment will fluctuate so that an investor’s units, when redeemed, may be worth more or less than the original investment.
 When you retire, your investment can be used to generate a stream of regular income payments that are guaranteed for as long as you live.
 In addition, variable annuities may provide a guaranteed death benefit for your beneficiaries.
-It is important to remember that annuity contracts contain exclusions, limitations, reductions of benefits and terms for keeping them in force.
+It's important to remember that annuity contracts contain exclusions, limitations, reductions of benefits and terms for keeping them in force.

 Why does the company behind the annuity matter?